docker-archive/dcus-hol-2017/docker-cloud/README.md

 > **Time**: Approximately 20 minutes

-> In this lab you will deploy a web application using Docker Cloud's CI pipelin.
+> In this lab you will deploy a web application using Docker Cloud's CI pipeline.
 You will complete the following tasks as part of the lab:

 > - [Task 0: Configure the prerequisites](#prerequisits)
 - [Task 1: Configure Docker Cloud to Automatically Build Docker Images](#deploy_app)